lnewlinux/level-ip/Documentation/post/2016-03-06-implementing-userspace-arp.markdown

 description: "Writing your own TCP/IP stack may seem like a daunting task.
 Indeed, TCP has accumulated many specifications over its lifetime of more than thirty years.
 The core specification, however, is seemingly compact[^tcp-roadmap] - the important parts being TCP header parsing, the state machine, congestion control and retransmission timeout computation."
 ---

-Writing your own TCP/IP stack may seem like a daunting task.
-Indeed, TCP has accumulated many specifications over its lifetime of more than thirty years.
-The core specification, however, is seemingly compact[^tcp-roadmap] - the important parts being TCP header parsing, the state machine, congestion control and retransmission timeout computation.
+Writing your own TCP/IP stack may seem like a daunting(气馁的) task.
+Indeed, TCP has accumulated(积累了) many specifications over its lifetime of more than thirty(30) years.
+The core specification, however, is seemingly compact(紧凑)[^tcp-roadmap] - the important parts being TCP header parsing, the state machine, congestion control(拥塞控制) and retransmission timeout computation(重传超时计算).

-The most common layer 2 and layer 3 protocols, Ethernet and IP respectively, pale in comparison to TCP's complexity.
+The most common layer 2 and layer 3 protocols, Ethernet and IP respectively(分别), pale in comparison to TCP's complexity.
 In this blog series, we will implement a minimal userspace TCP/IP stack for Linux.

 The purpose of these posts and the resulting software is purely educational - to learn network and system programming at a deeper level.